Context-Dependent Affordance Computation in Vision-Language Models: Results

 \subsection{Stochastic Controls}

 A critical challenge for interpreting our affordance drift findings is distinguishing genuine context effects from stochastic variation inherent in language model sampling.
-To address this, we conducted a stochastic baseline experiment: 50 images $\times$ 7 primes $\times$ 5 seeds $\times$ 4 temperatures (0.0, 0.3, 0.7, 1.0) = 7{,}000 inference runs.
+To address this, we conducted a stochastic baseline experiment with a target design of 50 images $\times$ 7 primes $\times$ 5 seeds $\times$ 4 temperatures (0.0, 0.3, 0.7, 1.0).
+The baseline run completed 19 of the 50 target images ($2{,}567$ inference runs); after discarding the ${\sim}7\%$ of runs with malformed or unparseable JSON (comparable to the main experiment's 4.1\% failure rate), $2{,}384$ valid inference runs entered the variance analysis.

 \textbf{Key Question}: Is the observed 90\% drift attributable to context manipulation, or could it arise from within-prime stochastic variation?

 We compute two variance components: \begin{itemize} \item \textbf{Within-prime variance} ($\sigma^2_{\text{within}}$): Output variation across random seeds for the \textit{same} (image, prime) pair.
 High similarity indicates consistent context-driven output. \item \textbf{Cross-prime variance} ($\sigma^2_{\text{cross}}$): Output variation across different primes for the \textit{same} (image, seed) pair.
 Low similarity indicates context-driven differentiation. \end{itemize}